Ausdauersportler/big-sur-micropatcher/README.md

 ## Important news before you install Big Sur!

-Right now even with version 11.2 (20D64) Bluetooth seesm to be not completly stable.
+Right now even with version 11.2 (20D64) Bluetooth seems to be not completly stable.
 I am loosing contact to my Apple 2 BT mouse on a regular basis, but at least I am able to reconnect in most cases witout a reboot.

 </br>
 </br>